Alex Sidles Kayaking Trips

 McConnell Rocks, the second of my BLM destinations, was even smaller than Freeman but more beautiful.
 McConnell Rocks (not to be confused with nearby McConnell Island) was in the heart of the Wasp Islands, the most “San Juans” part of the San Juan Islands, so the views here were gorgeous.
 The landing beach was a gem, and there was but scant brush to impede hiking and camping.

 Unfortunately, even though the RMP had not entered effect at the time of my visit, there was a “no camping” sign on McConnell Rocks.
-However, BLM’s proposed November 2019 RMP/FEIS said, at page 80, that camping was allowed at McConnell Rocks at the time of my visit.
-The situation was unclear not just to me but to BLM itself!
-(Ultimately, however, after the RMP entered effect in January 2023, even landing at McConnell Rocks became prohibited, much less camping.)
+Confusingly, however, BLM’s proposed November 2019 RMP/FEIS said, at page 80, that camping was allowed at McConnell Rocks at the time of my visit.
+The camping situation was unclear not just to me but to BLM itself!
+(Ultimately, however, once the final RMP entered effect in January 2023, even landing at McConnell Rocks was prohibited, much less camping.)

 I had arrived at McConnell Rocks too late in the day to move to a different campsite.
 In a weak “compromise” that would never satisfy any BLM ranger, county sheriff, or nearby private landowner, I camped but I did not set up a tent.
 There was just a little drizzle coming down, so I laid out under the shelter of a large seaside juniper and slept away the fourteen hours of darkness.